Meerschaum pipe: In popular culture

+Edgar Allan Poe mentions it in the opening sentence of The Purloined Letter.

 In the 2004 film National Treasure, the second clue to the treasure is found hidden inside a meerschaum pipe.
 Later on in the film, the tobacco holder of said pipe acts as a key to opening the treasure vault.

 In Samuel Beckett's 1957 one-act play Endgame, while Hamm is narrating the story of the day when he adopted Clov, he mentions how he was smoking a meerschaum pipe, after lighting it with a vesta.

 In 1958, the popular American television sitcom Leave It to Beaver, season 2, episode 9, featured third-grader Theodore "Beaver" Cleaver and his friend Larry Mondello smoking a meerschaum pipe recently sent from Germany as a gift to Beaver's father.
 They are discovered because of the telltale discoloration of the pipe's bowl.

 In the Dungeons & Dragons Forgotten Realms campaign setting, the legendary wizard Elminster is known for smoking a meerschaum pipe.